 Area and Civilization Track (3 courses): Either three courses in one area of the world (but no more than two from the same country); or two courses in one area and one course in another area.
-Students majoring in IS may count one civilization studies course that bears a University of Chicago course number that is not used to meet the general education requirement in civilization studies; or they may count two courses taken while participating in one of the study abroad programs that feature civilization studies that is not used to meet the general education requirement in civilization studies.
+Students majoring in IS may count one civilization studies course that bears a University of Chicago course number that is not used to meet the general education requirement in civilization studies; or with the approval of the director, they may count two courses taken while participating in one of the study abroad programs that feature civilization studies that is not used to meet the general education requirement in civilization studies.

 Literature courses taken at the level of third-year language or above may count toward the area and civilization track.
-To be considered at the level of third-year language or above, a course must be at least the seventh quarter of a language sequence.
+To be considered at the level of thirdyear language or above, a course must be at least the seventh quarter of a language sequence.

 Course Distribution.
-Students are required to complete a total of ten courses in the following combination: six courses in the two thematic subfields (two in one and four in the other); and three courses in area and civilization studies, two of which must be in the same world region.
-The tenth course is an elective.
-Students may use a language course for this elective subject to the following:
+Students are required to complete a total of thirteen courses in the following combination: two courses in the introductory core; six courses in the two thematic subfields (two in one and four in the other); three courses in area and civilization studies, two of which must be in the same region of the world; and the two course BA seminar taught only in sequence in the autumn and winter quarters.